robbert-vdh/yabridge/README.md

 ninja -C build
 ```

-This will produce two files called `yabridge-host-32.exe` and
+This will produce four files called `yabridge-host-32.exe`,
+`yabridge-host-32.exe.so`, `yabridge-group-32.exe` and
-`yabridge-host-32.exe.so`.
-Yabridge will detect whether the plugin you're trying
+`yabridge-group-32.exe.so`.
+Yabridge will detect whether the plugin you're
-to load is 32-bit or 64-bit, and will run either `yabridge-host.exe` or
+trying to load is 32-bit or 64-bit, and will run either the regular version or
-`yabridge-host-32.exe` accordingly.
+the `*-32.exe` variant accordingly.

 ## Debugging